usfcs-scholars/cs386-fall2021/guides/syllabus.md

 ### Cheating Policy

 All students are expected to know and adhere to the University’s Honor Code (see the [Academic Integrity](#academic-integrity) section below).
 In short, students must never misrepresent their work.
-Examples of honor code violations include (but are not limited to):

-  - Lying about your attendance or participation in outside of class activities
-  - Having anyone other than yourself complete your work
-  - (including classmates and tutors)
-  - Copying and pasting content without attribution from the web (or from anywhere)

-**Flagrant or repeat violations of the honor code will result in an F in the course, a report to the Academic Integrity Committee (AIC), and a report to the Dean.**{: .has-text-danger }
+Flagrant or repeat violations of the honor code will result in an F in the course, a report to the Academic Integrity Committee (AIC), and a report to the Dean.

-At the discretion of the instructor, a less severe penalty may be imposed for minor or first offenses.
-This usually involves receiving a 0% on the assignment with no opportunity to make up the lost points, as well as a report to the department chair and your academic advisors.
-This is at the sole discretion of the instructor and any violation may result in an F in the course.
-See also the [Regret Clause](#regret-clause) below.

 ### Credit Hour Policy